kubo-azu/Click-qPCR/README.md

 This section describes how to use the embedded sample data within Click-qPCR and the kind of results you can expect.
 This allows users to verify that the tool is functioning correctly.

+By following these steps and comparing your results with the expected outputs described, you can verify the basic functionality of Click-qPCR.

 ### 1. Load sample data

 In the Click-qPCR interface, click the "Use Example Data" button.
 The dataset will be automatically loaded, and a preview will be shown in the sidebar.

 ### 2. Perform ΔCt analysis

-Reference Gene Selection:

-   Select Gapdh from the "Select Reference Gene" dropdown menu.
+Reference Gene Selection: Select Gapdh from the "Select Reference Gene" dropdown menu.

-Target Gene Selection:

-Select Hoge from the "Select Target Gene(s)" dropdown menu.
+Target Gene Selection: Select Hoge from the "Select Target Gene(s)" dropdown menu.

-Group Selection:

-Select Control_X for "Select Group 1"; Treatment_X for "Select Group 2".
+Group Selection: Select Control_X for "Select Group 1"; Select Treatment_X for "Select Group 2".

 Click the "Analyze" button.